Shane-Lester100/Charts/README.md

-# Complete Guide To Data Visualization: Exploring and Explaining Data
+# Data Visualization: Exploring and Explaining Data

 Data visualization techniques are for exploring data for trends and patterns or to explain insight to stakeholders.
 When plots are for exploration, speed is a priority over readability.
 After the data exploration phase, the analyst selects and polishes the most important visualizations to tell a data story to stakeholders.
 These polished upgraded visualizations are called explanatory data visualizations.